dhavalpowar/invoicer/README.md

 ### Server-side Rendering (SSR)
 * Express server with `nguniversal` engine.
 * Support for lazy loaded modules in SSR
-* Reuse server side HTTP responses on the client.
+* Reuse server side HTTP responses on the client. (prevent duplicate API calls)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.